Marriage Advice To Cherish, To File Away, And To Ignore

 "Put everything in your name" is a kind of quick and dirty way to get around a prenup.
 The idea is that if you legally make all of the payments on the house, the car, the utilities, insurance accounts, etc., you'll "hold all the cards" if your relationships hit problems.
 The other person will be more dependent on you and, the theory goes, you'll get everything if you divorce.

-Potentially, more importantly, insisting on having all of the responsibilities as some kind of power move is a form of emotional abuse.
-It doesn't protect you in the event of separation so much as it makes the separation more likely.
-If you both share everything, you'll share equally in all of the responsibilities and benefits and have a more transparent, trusting, and strong relationship.
+Potentially more important, insisting on having all of the responsibilities as some kind of power move is a form of emotional abuse.
+It doesn't you in the event of separation so much as it makes the separation more likely.
+If you both everything, you'll equally in all of the responsibilities and benefits and have a more transparent, trusting, and strong relationship.

 Learn To Like His/Her Friends

 There's nothing wrong with liking your fiancé's friends.
 However, the idea that you have to or it won't work out is a little too simple.
-Liking your fiancé's friends is only necessary if you never leave the house alone.
 You're marrying your partner because you want to spend time with them, but both of you still need time alone and letting them hang out with their friends without tagging along all the time is a great way to ensure that you both get it.